dd32/td-gh-ex/readme.txt

 4. Now click on "booster" to activate the theme.
 5. Complete all of the required inputs in the theme Options page (in the WP admin panel) and click "Save".
 6. Change Logo and Favicon:
- = Login to your wp-admin area and go to Appearance -> Theme Options.
+ = Login to your wp-admin area and go to Appearance -> FT Options.
  = Select "Basic Settings" Tab.
  = Upload the logo, that you require & Enter Introduction text for right of Your Theme.
 7. Social Media:
- = Login to your wp-admin area and go to Appearance -> Theme Options.
+ = Login to your wp-admin area and go to Appearance -> FT Options.
  = Select "Social Settings" tab
  = Here you can add your Facebook, Twitter, Linkedin URLs which appear in the header.
+8. Home Slider:
+ = Login to your wp-admin area and go to Appearance -> FT Options.
+ = Select "Home Slider" tab
+ = Here you can add your slider image and slider link .

 == Settings of home page ==
-1. Setup home page slider : Open wp-admin then click on Home Slider --> Add new Then add Slider Title, content and featured image for slider image.
+1. Setup home page slider : Open wp-admin then set from Appearance -> FT Options -> Home Slider Then add slide image and slide link for slider image.
 2. Setup of 'Welcome' and 'Why choose me' sections : First you need to open Appearance -> FT Options -> Home Settings then you can input content and images for these sections.
-3. Setup 'Services' Post : You need to add your services in 'Services' custom post types from wp-admin.

 ---------------------------------------------------------